SeedSigner/independent_custody_guide/README.md

 ## Closing Thoughts

 As already stated, this guide is intended as a living document.
 As the SeedSigner project grows, the information in this guide will be updated (hopefully) in real-time.
-From the start, I will welcome your suggestions, even small grammar tweaks and spelling corrections -- please submit these in the form of "pull requests" in accordance with Gitian protocol.
+From the start, I welcome your suggestions, even small grammar tweaks and spelling corrections -- please submit these in the form of either "pull requests" or "issues" within this repo.

-Before closing this out, I would like to thank Nick & Keith for being willing to jump into this adventure and get their hands dirty, to @jevidon for his early review and suggestions on this document, and to **ALL** of the people who have contributed to SeedSigner, in the wide variety of ways that people have.
+Before closing this out, I would like to thank my collaborators Nick & Keith for being willing to jump into this adventure with me head-first, and I'd also like to to thank **ALL** of the people who have contributed to SeedSigner, in the wide variety of ways that people have.
+I also appreciate @jevidon (Twitter) for his early review of this document.